 The most beavily contaminated sites in the home are those that remain moist, such as sponges, dishcloths, and drain areas, or that are frequently touched, such as kitchen sink faucet handles.
 Poor food storage and preparation practices, along with moist surfaces, contribute to kitchens being bacteriafriendly environments.
-When not properly cleaned and/or disinfected, counter tops, cutting boards, and other kitchen surfaces provide an optimum environment for survival of microbes.
-The most heavily contaminated sites in the home are those that remain moist, such as sponges, dishcloths, and drain areas, or that are frequently touched, such as kitchen sink faucet handles.

-According to the Centers for Disease Control and Prevention (CDC), between 1983 and 1992, improper storage temperatures and poor personal hygiene by the food handler in commercial settings were the main contributors to foodborne illness.
-Unfortunately, these faulty practices are also common in the home.
-Specific risk factors for outbreaks of infections due to foodborne pathogens in the home kitchen include improper food storage, undercooking food, and cross contamination, which may be responsible for 30% of Salmonella outbreaks in the home.
+When not properly cleaned and/or disinfected, counter tops, cutting boards, and other kitchen surfaces provide an optimum environment for survival of microbes.26 The most heavily contaminated sites in the home are those that remain moist, such as sponges, dishcloths, and drain areas, or that are frequently touched, such as kitchen sink faucet handles.27 the food handler in commercial settings were the main contributors to foodborne illness.12 Unfortunately, these faulty practices are also common in the home.
+Specific risk factors for outbreaks of infections due to foodborne pathogens in the home kitchen include improper food storage, undercooking food, and cross contamination, which may be responsible for 30% of Salmonella outbreaks in the home.28